 At the southern-most tip of New Jersey sits Cape May, the Nation’s Oldest Seashore Resort, which bears the distinction of being a National Historic Landmark.
-Shaded streets lined with Victorian homes and functioning gaslights, are the hallmark of this seaside retreat.
+Shaded streets lined with Victorian homes and functioning gaslights are the hallmark of this seaside retreat.

-Twenty-five years ago, Cape May was a sleepy little town especially when compared to the neighboring Wildwoods.
+Twenty-five years ago, Cape May was a sleepy little town, especially when compared to the neighboring Wildwoods.
 But in the past two-plus decades, Cape May was discovered, or perhaps rediscovered.

 Its rebirth not only brought the tourists from New York, Philadelphia and around the country but also drove prices to a premium.
 But there are still ways to enjoy this oceanside retreat, even during the summer months without breaking the bank.

-Before I go on, let me make a couple things clear.
+Before I go on, let me make a couple of things clear.
 I am not going to expose the secret to getting the $400 room for $100 or a $250 meal for $50.
 And I am going to tell you to leave your Manhattan expectations home and enjoy a trip back in time.

 What I will do is share with you one of the best values in town for accommodations and how to get decent meals at fair prices even at one of Cape May’s most popular restaurants.
 I will let you in on the secret to avoiding the usual 2 to 3-hours wait for a table at this Cape May favorite.

 But there is one place that retains its period authenticity despite being renovated in 2009; The Chalfonte Hotel at 301 Howard Street.
 This 135-year-old inn is not for everyone.
-It is a throw back to another time.
+It is a throwback to another time.
 If you want all the finest amenities, you will want to stay elsewhere.

-The lobby is fitted with period furniture and the guest rooms do not have television or phone.
+The lobby is fitted with period furniture and the guest rooms do not have a television or phone.
 Some do not even have private baths.
 You may find a loose floorboard or some chipped paint.
 Windows might stick or perhaps they will not stay open at all.
 The place is old.
 Expect some of the blemishes that go with a building of its age.

-There is good reason The Chalfonte has become a favorite of artist and creative types.
+There is good reason The Chalfonte has become a favorite of artists and creative types.
 If you look, you will find many things that are beautiful in their imperfections.
-Guest that return to The Chalfonte repeatedly do so to ride the rockers that grace the wrap around porch or to hide in the Secret Garden with a book.
+Guests that return to The Chalfonte repeatedly do so to ride the rockers that grace the wrap around porch or to hide in the Secret Garden with a book.
 Some sneak up to the cupola and imagine being the wife of a 19thcentury sailor awaiting the return of her beloved.

 By “sacrificing” some of the modern conveniences, you can rent a room at The Chalfonte Hotel starting at around $100 a night.
-This would be a room with a full size bed and a shared bath on the main hallway.
+This would be a room with a full-size bed and a shared bath on the main hallway.
 Request a room on the ocean-side if one is available.
 You will enjoy some of the best breezes here.

 Of course for a bit more you can get a room with a European or premium bath.
 Suites are available as well, including the Honeymoon and the Presidential Suites.
-If you are looking for a family getaway, you can rent the four bedroom Franklin Street Cottage by the week.
+If you are looking for a family getaway, you can rent the four-bedroom Franklin Street Cottage by the week.

 Additionally, The Chalfonte offers two optional meal plans; the European Plan for $10 per person.
 This is an ample hot and cold breakfast buffet.
 Or choose the Modified American Plan for $36 per person, which includes the breakfast buffet and a 3-course dinner in the Magnolia Room.
 Tax and gratuity not included in these prices.
 No shorts in the dining room for dinner.

 If you do not want to dress up for your evening meal and want to go off property, drive out to the Lobster House.
-No matter when you go, if you want to eat in the main dining room you will find a line.
+No matter when you visit, if you want to eat in the main dining room you will find a line.
 It has become a Cape May favorite.

 If you are willing to wait, I suggest you find a table out on the dock, enjoy a cool drink, perhaps a plate of raw oysters and watch the boats coming and going in the harbor.

 But, if you are not up to the long wait, I recommend you eat at the Coffee Shop.
-Yup, if you are imagining a long diner-style counter with a couple waitresses scribbling orders on a notepad, you’ve pictured it perfectly.
+Yup, if you are imagining a long diner-style counter with a couple of waitresses scribbling orders on a notepad, you’ve pictured it perfectly.

 Here is the secret.
-You can get many of the same items that you would order off the full dining room menu but you wont wait hours for a table.
+You can get many of the same items that you would order off the full dining room menu but you won’t wait hours for a table.

 On a recent visit, I had an ample bowl of lobster bisque and asked the server if she could get me a loaf of the warm crusty bread they serve in the dining room.
 She indulged my request.
 Additionally, I ordered the spinach salad and a beverage.
 With the tip, my meal came to around $20.